UPDATED May 30, 2020

 As far back as 1891 there was the idea of a town in the region of Asheville.
-Senator Jos.
-M Gazzam led the State Legislature of North Carolina to establish the town of Kenilworth by act of the legislature and an idea was born.
+Former Pennsylvania State Senator Jos.
+M Gazzam petitioned the North Carolina State Legislature to establish the town of Kenilworth by act of the legislature and an idea was born.

 When the developers and the engineers disagreed on the plans to lay out the streets of Kenilworth, Chiles took his horse, Frank up the hill and let the horse pick its own path.
 Wherever the horse chose as the easiest path is where Chiles determined the streets should run stating “build the roads where the horse hoofs are” explaining the unique winding nature of the streets today.